 - Public Limited Companies (PLC).
 These are companies that are quoted on the stock market and have shareholders.
 'Public' here refers to the availability of shares to member of the public through the stock exchange. - Limited Companies (Ltd).
 These are incorporated businesses owned by one or more individuals.
-These may also be referred to a private limited companies. - Self-employed individuals; sole traders, or owners of small shops or businesses. - Partnerships (e.g. lawyers working as partners in a practice) - Charities, private trusts, housing associations or other voluntary organisations. - Trade Unions (employees of). - Private contractors.
-This applies even if they work exclusively for the public sector (e.g. a cleaning firm, catering firm or freelance consultant working for a government department or local authority).
+These may formally be referred to a private limited companies. - Self-employed individuals; sole traders, or owners of small shops or small businesses. - Partnerships (e.g. lawyers working as partners in a practice) - Private contractors.
+This applies even if they work exclusively for the public sector (e.g. a cleaning firm, catering firm or freelance consultant working for a government department or local authority). - The Post Office code 1 at Sector - Deregulated bus service: Use code 1 at Sector for municipal bus companies (Arriva etc.), but code 2 at Sector for Transport for London - Doctors, dentists and the professions allied to medicine (therapists etc.) should be coded according to whether the majority of their practice hours are given to NHS or private patients.
+Probe if necessary. - GPs are usually self-employed even when they work exclusively for the NHS but, for the purpose of this question, they are to be coded as 2 at Sector if the bulk of